shoaib-a-khan/Garbled-Computation-2.0/README.md

 Now we are all set for the online phase of our GC protocol.
 Open two terminals and navigate to project's build directory on both.

-On terminal 1:
+On terminal 1, run:
 ```
   ./alice
 ```
-On terminal 2:
+On terminal 2, run:
 ```
   ./bob
 ```